verana-labs/verana-docs/docs/run/other-component-deployment/50-verana-visualizer.md

 npm start
 ```

-The application will run on port 3000 (configurable via `PORT` environment variable).
+The application will run on the port specified by `PORT` (default: 3000).
+Set it with `PORT=4000 npm start` or via your process manager.
+Remember to keep `NEXT_PUBLIC_PORT` aligned if the UI makes assumptions about the exposed port.

 ### Method 2: Docker Deployment